SwapnilPande/SwapnilPande.github.io/about/index.md

 ---

 ## What is this website?
 The purpose of this website/blog, as the name suggests, is to record a history of projects, experiences, ideas, and really anything else.
 The content will span more than just engineering projects.
-I want this to be a platform for me to share all of my creations, from photography to thoughts about current events to disccusion about life experiences.
+I want this to be a platform for me to share all of my creations, from photography to thoughts about current events to discussion about life experiences.
 For me personally, I want to document these so that I can see how my projects and thought process evolve with my experience over time.
 I'm also sharing all of these publicly to give back to the open-source community - to hopefully allow people to build bigger and better things from what I have created.

 ## Who am I?